qinwang/gitlab-ce/doc/development/documentation/workflow.md

+---
+description: Learn the process of shipping documentation for GitLab.
+---

 # Documentation process at GitLab

 At GitLab, developers contribute new or updated documentation along with their code, but product managers and technical writers also have essential roles in the process.